Welcome

 - return the saved document by email to subjectreport@qcaa.qld.edu.au

-Assessors working remotely will need a workspace that allows you to connect to the QCAA Portal for the duration of the meeting.
+Assessors working remotely will need a workspace that allows you to connect to the QCAA Portal for the duration of the confirmation review meetings.
 Cable internet may be more reliable than Wi-Fi.
 Please choose a location that allows you to work confidentially and without interruption.
 It is not appropriate to complete confirmation review work where others can view your work.
 If working at school, please ensure your colleagues cannot see any of the samples you are reviewing.

 Please ensure that your workspace is comfortable and ergonomically appropriate for the work required.
 You will need to complete the following working from home checklist.
 You are required to save the completed checklist for your records, but you do not need to submit it to the QCAA.